yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 ## Custom Initial Load Queries

 You can specify custom initial load queries for entry types, by writing a method that may receive an instance of `ClusterInfo` (or no parameter) and returns the 'where' clause of the query.
-You can place this method in any class, so long as it is annotated with `SpaceInitialLoadQuery`, a new annotation that holds the type for which the query applies.
+You can place this method in any class, as long as it is annotated with `SpaceInitialLoadQuery` that holds the type for which the query applies.
 If the method is included inside a class that is marked with `SpaceClass`, there is no need to specify the query type.
-You can also write more than one such method in any class, as long as there is no duplicate query (globally) for the same type.
+You can also write more than one such method in a class, as long as there is no duplicate query (globally) for the same type.
 For example:

 {% highlight java %}
 package com.example.lorem.ipsum;